ahmadshalan/reading-notes/201/Read04.md

 ## Writing Links

-Links are created using the <a> element.
-Users can click on anything between the opening <a> tag and the closing </a> tag.
+Links are created using the <'a'> element.
+Users can click on anything between the opening <'a'> tag and the closing <'/a'> tag.
 You specify which page you want to link to using the href attribute.

 ## Linking to Other Sites

-Users can click on anything that appears between the opening <a> tag and the closing
+Users can click on anything that appears between the opening <'a'> tag and the closing
- </a> tag and will be taken to the page specified in the href attribute.
+ <'/a'> tag and will be taken to the page specified in the href attribute.

 ## Linking to othe pages on websites.